Cellar Cooling Technical Help

 - Improve the cellar layout-keep you beer cool

-- Put any heat-producing equipment such as line coolers for beer and soft drinks, cooling cabinets and icemakers outside the cellar in a well-ventilated area.
+- Put any heat-producing equipment such as line python coolers for beer and soft drinks, cooling cabinets and icemakers outside the cellar in a well-ventilated area.

 - Install thermal insulation PVC strip curtains & draught stripping